 Jimmy mentions to Chuck that when he was blocked online by an ex-girlfriend, all he had to do to continue following her on social media was to create a phony online persona and get on her online “friends” list again.
 Jimmy brags that the trick worked, and he was able to keep tabs on what this ex-girlfriend was doing.
 It’s an idea that Chuck takes to extremes.

-Shortly after getting cut off from Jimmy, Chuck goes to eat by himself at a local diner called Carl’s Kountry Kitchen. (“I Love My Dad” was filmed in New York state, and the movie includes the real Carl’s Kountry Kitchen, which is in Syracuse, New York.)
-Chuck’s server is a friendly young woman in her early 20s named Becca (played by Claudia Sulewski), who has a “girl next door” attractiveness about her.
+Shortly after getting cut off from Franklin, Chuck goes to eat by himself at a local diner called Carl’s Kountry Kitchen. (“I Love My Dad” was filmed in New York state, and the movie includes the real Carl’s Kountry Kitchen, which is in Syracuse, New York.)
+Chuck’s server is a friendly woman in her early 20s named Becca (played by Claudia Sulewski), who has a “girl next door” attractiveness about her.

 When Chuck goes home, he looks up Becca on the Internet and finds all of her social media.
 And that’s when he gets the idea to pretend to be Becca and contact Franklin.
 Chuck steals Becca’s identity and many of her online photos to create fake online profiles of her.
 When Franklin accepts the fake Becca’s friend requests, Franklin asks her during a chat why he’s the only person she’s following.